willem-vanheemstrasystems/meetup-angular2-firebase/MU_ANG2_FIR16/globetrotter/README.md

 ...
 ```

+Replace 'md-' with 'mat-' for the stylesheets, as 'md-' is nowadays reserved for AngularJS applications, whereas Angular2 uses 'mat-' in its stylesheets.
+This is so one can use both AngularJS and Angular2 in one application without style conflicts.

+The following files need to be changed for above reason:

+- src/themes/unicorn-app-theme.scss

 Now, run the server and browse on http://localhost:4200/ to the news page from the sidebar:

 ```javascript
 ng serve
 ```